data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 We can use the count of male students in each state and divide it by the count of each female student.
 The result is the number of times male students are in special education more or less than the female students in the same state and year.
-Our coding strategy will be to
+Our coding strategy will be to:

   - Use `pivot_wider()` to create separate columns for male and female students.
   - Use `mutate()` to create a new variable called `ratio`.
 The values in this